Photo Credits courtesy

 About Ted Haney

-Ted Haney At The Nagano Winter Olympics Ted managed the Canada Beef Export Federation (CBEF) for twenty years.
-This industry association was established by the Canadian cattle and beef industry to expand export markets for its product in the global marketplace.
-Ted and his team planned and implemented a multi-million-dollar international market development program delivered through six international offices located in Asia and Mexico.
-Ted was responsible for the operation of these offices, as well as taking primary responsibility for trade access negotiations with countries of export interest to the industry.
-Under his leadership, Canadian beef and veal exports to Asia, Mexico from $25 million in 1992 to $500 million in 2002.
+Ted managed the Canada Beef Export Federation (CBEF) for 20 years.
+This organization was established by the Canadian cattle and beef industry to expand export markets for its product in the global marketplace.
+As President, Ted was responsible for planning and implementing a multi-million-dollar international market development program delivered through six international offices located in Asia and Mexico.
+Ted also had primary responsibility for trade access negotiations with countries of interest to the industry.